Chase Private Client Review 2023

 Fee Waivers

 Chase Private Clients pay few (if any) fees.
-They also don’t have deposit and transaction limits like standard Chase clients have.
+They also don’t have deposit and transaction limits that standard Chase clients must follow.

 Chase Private Clients also don’t have the same transaction limits on ATMs, Zelle, mobile deposits, or daily purchases on the Visa debit card as regular clients.